 Arbalest Digital UK Ltd operates in the UK and works closely with publishers of news and its suppliers to deliver services, facilitate communications and initiate conversations that aim to ultimately improve business outcomes and/or services.

 We will never knowingly allow for your professional contact information to be used for anything other than related services or communications.
 The services that your details may be used for include, but are not limited to:

-- Invitations to take part in healthcare and other studies, paid-for research or to request your views with regards to your work (from the NHS, pharmaceutical industry, local authorities or private sector);
+- Invitations to take part in scientific and other studies, paid-for research or to request your views with regards to your work (from the NHS, pharmaceutical industry, local authorities or private sector);

 - Invitations to attend, speak or take part in events, advisory boards or training;